garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

 1. Open a Terminal, if one is not already open.

-2. SonarQube uses the Elastisearch search engine, and Elasticsearch uses a `mmapfs` directory to store its indices.
-On most systems, the default mmap count limit is 65530, which is too low for Elastisearch, resulting in out-of-memory exceptions.
+2. SonarQube uses the Elasticsearch search engine, and Elasticsearch uses a `mmapfs` directory to store its indices.
+On most systems, the default mmap count limit is 65530, which is too low for Elasticsearch, resulting in out-of-memory exceptions.
 In order for SonarQube to work, [you must set the `vm.max_map_count` on the container's host to a minimum value of 262144](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html):

     ```bash
     sudo dnf -y install procps-ng
     sudo sysctl -w vm.max_map_count=262144
     ```

-    > **NOTE** - You could run this command in the container itself, but it would retrun to the default value each time the container was restarted.
+    > **NOTE** - You could run this command in the container itself, but it would return to the default value each time the container was restarted.

 3. Create a service file: